AhmedMagdyNoser/node-vendora/README.md

 ## Environment Variables Setup

-1. Create a `config.env` file in the root directory (and ignore it in `.gitignore`) and add the following content:
+1. Create a `.env` file in the root directory (and ignore it in `.gitignore`) and add the following content:

 ```
 PORT=5145